Skip to Content

 The 5:3:1 retrieves 21” of line per turn, which is the slowest of the ratios and is typically going to be used for most crankbait applications.
 The slower retrieve permits the lure to get down deeper and provides the best action for crankbaits.

 The 6:6:1 is going to retrieve 26.1” of line per turn.
-This is considered to be a medium speed gear ratio and is probably the best suited for an all-purpose setup.
+This is considered a medium-speed gear ratio and is probably the best suited for an all-purpose setup.
 What I like about this ratio is that it can be used for a number of techniques such as spinner, swim and jerk baits as well as topwater lures and crankbaits by adjusting your retrieve speed on the rotations.

 For fishing heavy grass or mangrove cover and you have the need to get the lure back quicker, then the 7:3:1 ratio will retrieve 28.9” of line per turn.
 For flipping, pitching, and frogging this would be my choice.